-It is the policy of Emory & Henry College that the official college-sponsored campus media of Emory & Henry College, The Whitetopper, The Sphinx, the Ampersand, and campus media outlets under the supervision of the Emory & Henry College Mass Communications Department, EHC-TV and ehcWired, have been established as forums for student expression.
+It is the policy of Emory & Henry College that the official college-sponsored campus media of Emory & Henry College, The Whitetopper, The Sphinx, the Ampersand have been established as forums for student expression.
 As such, each media outlet should provide a full opportunity for students to inquire, question, and exchange ideas.
 Content should reflect all areas of student interest, including topics about which there may be dissent or controversy.

 III.
 The Campus Media Board

-- The Campus Media Board shall be comprised of seven members, appointed as follows: one student appointed by the President of the Student Government; one student appointed by the President of the College; one student appointed by the Chair of the Mass Communications Department; one student senator selected by the Student Senate; one faculty member selected by the faculty; and the Associate Dean of Students.
-The Dean of Students shall serve as an adviser to the Board, without a vote.
+- The Campus Media Board shall be comprised of six members, appointed as follows: one student appointed by the President of the Student Government; one student appointed by the President of the College; one student senator selected by the Student Senate; one faculty member selected by the faculty; and the Associate Dean of Students.
+The Dean of Students shall serve as an advisor to the Board, without a vote.
 Further, apart from the student senator selected by the Student Senate, no member of the Board shall be a student senator, editor/manager/director of a campus media outlet, or student staff member of a campus media outlet.
-No member of the Board shall be a faculty or staff adviser to a campus media outlet.
+No member of the Board shall be a faculty or staff advisor to a campus media outlet.

 - Each person selected to serve on the Board shall be selected for a two-year term.
 Any member of the Board may be reappointed to additional terms.

-- Persons/bodies responsible for making selections of the seven members of the Board shall do so on or before the 15th day of April, each year.
+- Persons/bodies responsible for making selections of the six members of the Board shall do so on or before the 15th day of April, each year.

 - The Campus Media Board shall select a chair from among the appointed student members.
 The chair shall serve for one year.

-- The Campus Media Board shall serve in an advisory capacity to the campus media outlets under the supervision of the Emory & Henry College Mass Communications Department: EHC-TV and ehcWired.
+2. The Campus Media Board shall serve in an advisory capacity to the campus media outlets.

-- The Campus Media Board will be in charge of administering the funds provided to the Campus Media Board by the College by allocating monies to the various media based on their budget requests All funds provided to the Campus Media Board shall be allocated each year.
+3. The Campus Media Board will be in charge of administering the funds provided to the Campus Media Board by the College by allocating monies to the various media based on their budget requests.
+All funds provided to the Campus Media Board shall be allocated each year.

-- If an adviser, faculty member, member of the administration, or staff member believes an editor has violated the spirit or letter of the media policy, the violation should be reported in writing to the Campus Media Board and the Dean of Students.
+i.
+If an advisor, faculty member, member of the administration, or staff member believes an editor has violated the spirit or letter of the media policy, the violation should be reported in writing to the Campus Media Board and the Dean of Students.